 I am no longer searching, no longer just ‘going through the motions.’
 I have an authentic relationship with the one true God, a relationship that grows each and every day and I try (and fail) to follow Him and walk in obedience to Him.
 I (actually!) read and study the Bible, memorize Scripture and keep it hidden in my heart, so that whenever I find myself wandering, or doubting, or simply living everyday life, I can rest on his trustworthy Word, be reminded its truth, and He will guide my path because I never could’ve found my way on my own.

 This world is a broken one; so many people are desperately searching for the truth.
 Are you searching?
 Are you in need of some hope?
-The only One who can fill that emptiness is Jesus Christ.
+The only One who can fill that emptiness is Jesus.
 What do you believe in?
 Is your faith oppressive or is it liberating?
 Is it exclusive or inclusive?
 Well I have good news for you, dear friend.
 God did not send His son into the world to condemn it, but to save it.
 We live in a fallen world, but there’s hope.
 Jesus is hope.

 “For God did not send His Son into the world to condemn the world, but in order that the world might be saved through Him.”
 (John 3:17)